 Having identified an urgent need for greater string provision at Churchill Primary School, Churchill Music approached local businesses, Churchill Parish Council and private donors to help purchase 10 quarter-size violins for the school.
 Started under the expert guidance of our former Patron, Vivienne Price, MBE, founder of the National Children’s Orchestra, and continued with Liz Whittam, performing violinist, we are proud to be providing an opportunity for every Year 2 pupil at Churchill Primary School to try learning the violin.
-Such is the success of this project that in 2011, a further project was started in Sandford Primary School and later, with the help of a generous grant from the Thatcher Foundation, we were able to start the project in Winscombe Primary with music teacher and performing musician Alison Blundell.
+Such was the success of this project that in 2011, a further project was started in Sandford Primary School and later, with the help of a generous grant from the Thatcher Foundation, we were able to start the project in Winscombe Primary with music teacher and performing musician Alison Blundell.
 Professional musician Liz Whittam takes the project in Wrington Primary school.

-Thanks to the generosity of an anonymous donor, a further violin project is taking place after school at St Martin’s Junior school in Worle.
-The children are delighted and call it their “Violin Academy”.
+Thanks to the generosity of an anonymous donor, a further violin project took place after school at St Martin’s Junior school in Worle for two years.
+The children were delighted and called it their “Violin Academy”.